MacMaxx/Raspberry-pi/README.md

 Required for testing mosquitto installation.

 ```
-> sudo apt install mosquitto-clients
+shell> sudo apt install mosquitto-clients
 ```
 #### Testing Mosquitto setup
 Open two ssh teminals to raspberry; 1 for subscribing, the other for publishing.

 ```
-ssh1 > mosquitto_sub -d -t mytopic                    //start as deamon and subscribe to mytopic
+shell1> mosquitto_sub -d -t mytopic                    //start as deamon and subscribe to mytopic
-ssh2 > mosquitto_pub -d -t mytopic -m "rik is gek" .  //start as deamon and publish to mytopic
+shell2> mosquitto_pub -d -t mytopic -m "rik is gek" .  //start as deamon and publish to mytopic
 ```
 Should yield something alike:
 ```